Updated June 7, 2022

 - Second Chance Teen Retreat: This overnight weekend getaway is for teens and young adults, ages 13 to 20, who have received an organ transplant.

-- Transplant spring and winter events: These annual events for the entire family are typically held at a fun, local venue.
+- Transplant events: Annual events for the entire family are typically held at a fun, local venue.
 Invitations with event details will be sent to transplant recipients and candidates prior to the event.

 - Transplant support groups: Support groups are offered at the Egleston campus throughout the year so transplant families can connect with other families on a similar journey, receive support and learn about the Children’s Second Chance Program.
 Invitations with event details will be emailed and posted on the inpatient unit prior to the scheduled groups.